 12:15 p.m.

-The Holy Eucharist (Rite II)
+The Holy Eucharist (Rite II) (Chapel)

 Wednesday Nights In St. John’s

 The Wednesday Nights group will not meet during Lent.
 Parishioners are encouraged to attend the Lenten Wednesday night series.
-Contact Paul and Winkie Game
+Contact Paul and Winkie Game at

 pgamefla@aol.com for more details about the Wednesday Nights group.